-Investment property is the largest item under non-current assets and amounted to €29.6 billion at the end of June 2022, 2% higher compared to €29.1 billion at year-end 2021.
-Like-for-like value growth of 2% (including €210 million of capex investments) and acquisitions of approx. €360 million were the main drivers of this growth, offsetting the impact of disposals.
+Investment property is the largest item under non-current assets and amounted to $\leq 29.3$ billion at the end of September 2022, slightly higher compared to $\leq 29.1$ billion at year-end 2021.
+Likefor-like value growth of 1.3% (net of capex), capex investments of approx. $\leq 300$ million and acquisitions of approx. $\leq 370$ million were the main drivers of this growth, offsetting the impact of disposals.
 The acquisitions were mainly residential properties in Berlin and London through GCP.
 The stability of the portfolio is driven by operational improvements and asset quality.
-The portfolio has multiple growth drivers due to its strong characteristics which can reduce the impact of external variables such as yield movements to some extent.
-The Group has a large scale, well-balanced and quality portfolio with a focus on strong asset types in top tier cities, which was strengthened with the consolidation of GCP during 2021.
+The Group has a large scale, well-balanced and quality portfolio with a focus on multiple asset types mainly in top tier cities, which was strengthened with the consolidation of GCP during 2021.